faa-swim/fns-client/README.md

   - **FnsClient:** Main entry for the application.
   - **FilClient:** Obtains the FIL file via SFTP.
-  - **NotamDb:** Provides all methods to create, put, and query the NOTAM database; supports H2 and PostgreSQL.
+  - **NotamDb:** Provides all methods to create, put, and query the NOTAM database; supports PostgreSQL and prototype H2 db.
+Recommend use of Postgresql DB.
   - **FnsJmsMessageWorker:** Implementation of a JMS Message Worker used to process FNS Messages received from the SWIM AIM FNS JMS service and load into the NOTAM Database.
   - **FnsMessage:** Provides methods to marshal and unmarshal AIXM NOTAMs into a workable java object.
   - **FnsRestApi:** Implementation of a basic REST API to query the NOTAM Database.